 Duquesne Students: The Office of Student Services will obtain copies of official transcripts from the Office of the Registrar once the deadline for applications surpasses.

 External Students: Request a PDF of your official transcript from your university registrar.
-You must submit your transcript as a PDF via the online application by Friday, February 15, 2019.
 If you are unable to access a PDF of your transcript, you may send a hardcopy of your official transcript to:

 Undergraduate Research Program, ATTN: Philip Clarke, 100 Mellon Hall, Duquesne University, 600 Forbes Avenue, Pittsburgh, PA 15282.